hersheleh/sweetpurple/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the project.

-Your instructions encouraged me to use the tech stack I felt most comfortable with to create this project.
-I did not head this advice and instead decided to learn Typescript , Next.js and Ract state management in time to finish this project.
-I am now living with the consequences of that decision and am submitting late.
-I put a lot of thought into this submisison and I hope that comes through.
 ### Prompts

 #### A paragraph about why you picked the language/framework you did.